bisquit/rpget/README.md

 ## Requirements

-**Github CLI must be installed.**
+**Github CLI must be installed and authenticated.**

 ## Limitations

-Currently only Github is supported.
+- Only Github is supported
+- Only Mac is supported

 ## Install